- Bill Digest

 (7) Establish procedures to detect suspicious or illegal sports wagering activity.

-(8) Provide for the reporting of income tax of registered players where required by applicable State or federal law.
+(8) Provide for the reporting of income tax on winnings where required by applicable State or federal law.

 (9) Prevent a participant in a sporting event, including an athlete, coach, trainer, official, or any employee or staff of a participant from placing a sports wager on that sporting event in which the participant is participating.